markmoxon/bbcelite-scripts/README.md

 ### 1. Clone the source repositories

-First, we need to create a parent folder to hold the various repositories and websites that we are going to generate (the process will only create files within this folder, so you can clean up afterwards by simply deleting the folder).
+First, we need to create a parent folder to hold the various repositories and websites that we are going to generate.
+The generation process will only create files within this folder, so you can clean up afterwards by simply deleting the folder and its contents.

 I will refer to this path as `/path/to/websites` in the following documentation; you should change this to the actual path of the folder that you create.